WillemSleegers/tidystats-Word-add-in/README.md

 For more information on tidystats, see its website at [https://tidystats.io](https://tidystats.io).

-If you have any questions about how to use `tidystats`, or suggestions for improvements, you can contact me on [X](https://twitter.com/tidystats) or via [e-mail](mailto:tidystats@gmail.com).
+If you have any questions about how to use tidystats, or suggestions for improvements, you can contact me on [X](https://twitter.com/tidystats) or via [e-mail](mailto:tidystats@gmail.com).

 ## Testing